symbol/symbol-docs/source/guides/account/converting-an-account-to-multisig.rst

 Getting into some code
 **********************

-1. Define who will be the cosignatories of the multisig account: Alice and Bob addresses.
-Then, open the account that will be converted into multisig by providing its private key.
+1. First, define the accounts that will be cosginatories of the multisig account.
+In our case, these are Alice and Bob addresses.
+Then, open the account that will be converted into multisig using its private key.

 .. example-code::